 Transfer Credit from Another Institution

-If you would like to apply for transfer credit, please bring or email the transfer credit form, syllabus, and proof of sucessful completetion of the class being transferred to Dr. Fay Yarbrough and set up an appointment to discuss.
+If you would like to apply for transfer credit, please contact Dr. Fay Yarbrough, and set up an appointment to discuss.

 I. Courses Already Taken At Another Institution